alekcz/datacamp/README.md

 # Datacamp - Datahike S3 Backup Library

+> Your data can't always be on a hike.
+Sometimes it wants to stop and rest at camp.
+> Datacamp helps you backup and restore your Datahike database.

 A production-ready backup library for Datahike databases with S3 storage integration.
 This library provides streaming backup operations with minimal memory footprint, crash-resilient resumable operations, and support for future live synchronization capabilities.

 ## Features